Ketel Marte Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA across all MLB pitching staffs (4.34).
+- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.44).

-- Cardinals pitchers combine to rank 12th in baseball in home runs given up (17 total, 1.1 per game).
+- Cardinals pitchers combine to give up 19 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Flaherty makes the start for the Cardinals, his fourth of the season.
-He is 1-1 with a 1.76 ERA and 13 strikeouts in 15 1/3 innings pitched.
+- The Cardinals will send Montgomery (2-1) out to make his fourth start of the season.
+He is 2-1 with a 2.45 ERA and 17 strikeouts through 18 1/3 innings pitched.

-- In his most recent time out on Wednesday, the righty went 5 1/3 innings against the Colorado Rockies, allowing one earned run while surrendering five hits.
+- The left-hander last pitched on Thursday against the Pittsburgh Pirates, when he tossed 6 1/3 innings, allowing two earned runs while giving up six hits.

-- The 27-year-old has amassed an ERA of 1.76, with 7.6 strikeouts per nine innings, in three games this season.
-Opponents are batting .184 against him.

 © 2023 Data Skrive.
 All rights reserved.